Overview of Injectable facial fillers

 How long does a treatment with fillers take?

 A typical filler treatment takes about five to ten minutes.
 If topical anesthesia is used, then add another ten to twenty minutes for the topical agent to take effect.
+You should see the results from the filler almost instantly, some may be longer to take full effect.

 Is there any downtime after filler injections?